- Live Rates

 It’s no secret that many people have made a lot of money—fortunes, even—by investing in real estate.
 This is not to say owning rental property is a surefire path to riches, but real estate has always performed very well when compared to other investments.

-There is a lot to know about investing in residential income property.
+There is a lot to know about investing in residential income property in WA.
 Here are a few of the most important aspects.

 This simply means that using a little of your own money (the down payment) and a lot of someone else’s money (a mortgage), you can multiply the effect of the property’s appreciation over time.
 With a mortgage, your equity will increase at a rate faster than the property’s value.